galaxyproject/SARS-CoV-2/proteomics/mPXD021328/READme.md

 ## Results

 Clinical studies from COVID-19 patients have reported co-infecting bacteria in COVID-19 patients.
 Interestingly, the PepQuery analysis supports the detection of these microbial peptides.
 We have followed this up with Lorikeet analysis to ascertain the spectral evidence.
-All the files associated with this analysis is available via the [Zenodo link]() and https://covid19.galaxyproject.org/proteomics/.
+All the files associated with this analysis is available via https://covid19.galaxyproject.org/proteomics/.

 |     Taxonomic Unit     | Pool 18 | Pool 34 | Pool 38 | Pool 47 | Pool 51 |
 |:----------------------:|:-------:|:-------:|:-------:|:-------:|:-------:|